hypo69/hypo/pytest/gemini - set 3/en/src/ai/prompts/developer/doc_writer_rst_he.rst

 import pytest

 # The user-provided code is missing.
 I'll create a dummy class and functions
-# to demonstrate the testing structure.
+# to demonStarte the testing structure.
 Replace this with your actual code.

 class CodeAssistant: